 Many retailers sell all-weather gear with official team logos.
 Show your team spirit by sporting layers of official team gear.
+Wear an over-sized team jersey over your layers of clothing and outerwear to keep warm and insulated.
 Alternatively, sport your team colors and save costs on clothing.
 On television, a green and yellow sweatshirt will blend in with crowds whether or not it's official Packers apparel, for example.
-Another option is to wear an oversized team jersey over your layers of clothing and outerwear.
-That way, you show team spirit while also keeping warm and insulated.

 Weatherproof clothing is ideal for an NFL winter game, since it will protect you from rain and snow.
 Opt for an all-weather heavy jacket, which will keep you insulated and dry.
-Another must-have for a winter NFL game is a hooded poncho.
-This can be worn over all of your other layers and will keep you dry enough to stay and enjoy the game.
-In addition, wear a thick pair of all-weather socks and wear winter or hiking boots, which are more waterproof than tennis shoes, sneakers or cowboy boots.
-An oversized pair of all-weather jogging or athletic pants is also handy to wear over jeans or pants.
+Slip a hooded poncho over all of your other layers to keep you dry enough to stay and enjoy the game; and an over-sized pair of all-weather jogging or athletic pants over your pants.
+Wear a thick pair of all-weather socks and winter or hiking boots, which are more waterproof than tennis shoes, sneakers or cowboy boots.

-Have handy mittens or gloves.
+Bring mittens or gloves.
 Mittens allow your fingers to share body heat, keeping them warmer than gloves, but you may want to have fingers free to hold props, food or drinks.
-Hand warmer packets are also useful to have in case your fingers become so frozen that they're numb.
-Also have on hand a wool hat, earmuffs, scarf and blanket.
-These accessories are easily put on and taken off, and they will help you keep your extremities warm in extreme temperatures, which means your core can preserve heat and keep you from developing hypothermia or losing circulation.
+Carry hand warmer packets in case your fingers become so cold that they're numb; as well as a wool hat, earmuffs, scarf and blanket.
+These accessories are easily put on and taken off, and they will keep your extremities warm in extreme temperatures, which means your core can preserve heat and keep you from developing hypothermia or losing circulation.

 - Photo Credit Ryan McVay/Photodisc/Getty Images